mrodz07/avl-trees/README.md

-# Base de datos hecha con árboles AVL
+# Database made with AVL trees

-"Base de datos" hecha con árboles.
-Puede hacer respaldos y restaurarlos.
+It can generate backups and restore them.

-* Tiene algunos errores con apuntadores
+* Has some errors with pointers (my first pointer program :) )

-# Cómo compilar
+# How to compile

-1. Escribe `cc avl.c` en tu terminal
+1. Write `cc avl.c` in your terminal
-2. Ejecuta el programa así: `./a.out`
+2. Execute the program: `./a.out`